ilan-anodot/anodotcost_api_docs_slate/source/includes/_Channels.md

-sns | Send alerts as AWS sns messages telegram | Send alerts as telegram messages servicenow | Send alerts to ServiceNow
+sns | Send alerts as AWS sns messages telegram | Send alerts as telegram messages servicenow | Send alerts to ServiceNow salesforce | Create a salesforce case from an alert